pkg install xorg

 5.6.1.
 Configuring XDM

 To install XDM, use the x11/xdm package or port.
-Once installed, XDM can be configured to run when the machine boots up by editing this entry in /etc/ttys:
+Once installed, XDM can be configured to run when the machine boots up by adding the following line to /etc/rc.conf:

-ttyv8 in this entry indicates that XDM will run on the ninth virtual terminal.
+XDM will run on the ninth virtual terminal by default.

 The XDM configuration directory is located in /usr/local/etc/X11/xdm.
 This directory contains several files used to change the behavior and appearance of XDM, as well as a few scripts and programs used to set up the desktop when XDM is running.
 XDM Configuration Files summarizes the function of each of these files.
 The exact syntax and usage of these files is described in xdm(1).